-College Class of 2024: Shaped by crisis, seeking community
+College class of 2024: Shaped by crisis, seeking community

 From pandemic to protests, these college seniors have faced unusual challenges.
 Many long for community – and have learned something about building it.

-“There’s pro-Palestinian people on one side and then pro-Israel people on the other, and they’re just, you know, not talking,’’ says Mr. Mitchell.
+“There’s pro-Palestinian people on one side and then pro-Israel people on the other, and they’re just, you know, not talking,” says Mr. Mitchell.
 “Yeah, I totally get it.
-I feel like everyone kind of wants a community, but no one can come to terms on the same set of agreements.’’
+I feel like everyone kind of wants a community, but no one can come to terms on the same set of agreements.”

 Still, Mr. Mitchell says he feels upbeat about graduating, given that his cohort of 2024 graduates has weathered so much.
-He reflected on the sense of liberation that came with an end to pandemic policies such as mandatory face masks, and how students came together again.
+He reflects on the sense of liberation that came with an end to pandemic policies such as mandatory face masks, and how students came together again.
 He sees the same yearning for community in many protesters, even if he doesn’t share their politics or passions.

 “Students started college so isolated because of safety precautions,” says Suzanne Rivera, president of Macalester College in St. Paul, Minnesota, which had a two-day occupation of a building in March that ended peacefully.
 “Many students who are at college today missed out on things like learning how to drive, or going to parties. ...
 They didn’t get to socialize or come of age in the traditional way.”